Jaz Coleman: Early life

 Coleman was born in Cheltenham, Gloucestershire, England, to Ronald A. and Gloria H. (née Pandy) Coleman: an English father and an Anglo-Indian mother of half-Bengali descent, both of whom were school teachers.
 He studied piano and violin under Eric Coleridge, head of music for Cheltenham College, until the age of 17, and was a member of several cathedral choirs in England.

 Coleman studied in Leipzig, East Germany, in 1978, and Cairo Conservatoire in 1979, completing an extensive study of Arabic quarter tones at the latter institution.
 According to his own account, Coleman also studied international banking for three years in Switzerland and is an ordained priest with a church in New Zealand.

 Music career

 Killing Joke

 In 1978, Coleman founded Killing Joke with drummer Paul Ferguson in Notting Hill, England.
-The pair then recruited guitarist Geordie Walker and bassist Martin Glover (aka Youth).
+The pair then recruited guitarist Geordie Walker and bassist Martin Glover (a.k.a.
+Youth).
 The group released their first single in October 1979 and their first eponymous album was released in 1980.
 Coleman told biographer Jyrki "Spider" Hämäläinen that forming the band felt "it was the destiny".
 Coleman contributed lead vocals and keyboards to the band's songs, which are categorised as post-punk, and the music later inspired the industrial rock and metal genres.